chainside/btcpy/README.md

 validation.

 # Installation
-To install this library one can just run
+To install this library and its dependencies one can just run

     pip install chainside-btcpy